RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 1. To require client authentication, select the **TLS client authentication** checkbox.

-1. Next, either provide an [X.509 certificate](https://en.wikipedia.org/wiki/X.509) containing a public key for your client or select
-**Generate certificate** to create one:
+1. Either provide an [X.509 certificate](https://en.wikipedia.org/wiki/X.509) that contains a public key for your client or select **Generate certificate** to create one:

     {{<image filename="images/rc/database-details-configuration-tab-security-tls-client-auth-certificate.png" width="300px" alt="Provide or generate a certificate for TLS client authentication." >}}{{< /image >}}

-    If you generate your certificate using the admin console, then a download will begin containing the following files:
+    If you generate your certificate from the admin console, a ZIP file download will start.
+The download contains:

     - `redis_user.crt` – the certificate's public key.